 Allocate an area for negative space

 While you’re free to add creative elements to your trade show booth, ensure that there’s still adequate area for negative space.
 Negative space gives your audience breathing room and balances the composition of your display.
-Thus, avoid cluttering your booth with too much furniture, bulky items, and nonessential design components.
+Always avoid cluttering your booth with too much furniture, bulky items, and nonessential design components.

 Attracting and managing vendors and attendees